karithrastarson/monitor/README.md

 # monitor
-##How to run this service
+## How to run this service
 1. Run  `docker-compose up` from root folder
 2. Run `mvn spring-boot:run` from root folder
-3. Call endpoints
+3. Run loopfile.sh